 Learn More about Scribe Marking and Machines

-Unique to MECCO’s MC2000 line of dot peen products, Vibra Peen™ technology improves upon the quality and readability of your marks by increasing the pulsing of the carbide pin to form continuous lines.
+Unique to MECCO’s line of COUTH dot peen products, Vibra Peen™ technology improves upon the quality and readability of your marks by increasing the pulsing of the carbide pin to form continuous lines.

 Because of these valuable benefits, 97% of our customers use Vibra Peen over dot peen due to its enhanced speed, appearance, and depth of mark.